HaroldAlmon/ProjectEuler/README.md

 by John Somnez, I decided to start a re-factoring project.
 The goal is to make my code easier to read and maintain by making the code self-documenting.

-If you are interested in re-refactoring your code, you should read the original article in chapter nineteen of the book **Code Complete** and chapter four of the book **Clean Code** especially **page 55**.
+If you are interested in re-refactoring your code, you should read two related articles in chapter nineteen of the book **Code Complete** and chapter four of the book **Clean Code** especially **page 55**.
 #